+The AASA-USC Rossier Urban Superintendents Academy is a program designed to support current and aspiring superintendents as they navigate the complexities of equity-centered leadership in school districts.
+Participants gain the knowledge, insights, skills and practices needed to make a lasting meaningful impact as superintendent.
 The USC Rossier Urban Superintendents Academy reflects the commitment of Dean Pedro Noguera and our team of veteran faculty to prepare current and future superintendents to thrive in their roles as breakthrough leaders.
-Faculty Director Maria Ott invites experienced educational leaders to “Join the Urban Academy to gain the insights, skills and practices needed to make a lasting and measurable impact as superintendent.
-Bring your innovative thinking, your experiences as a problem solver and your vision for a high-performing system to the next cohort of urban leaders.”
+Led by experienced superintendent Dr. Maria Ott, you are invited to join the Academy and bring your innovative thinking, your experiences as a problem-solver and your vision for a high performing system to engage in learning with other leaders.

 If you are considering a position where you will be asked to provide leadership in a school district that serves communities with diverse populations and broad socio-economic representation, you are the person this program is designed to develop and support.
 You will learn how to improve communication with and management of your teachers, fellow administrators, students, parents and the community as a whole.

 When you join the Urban Superintendents Academy you will:

 - Receive coaching and mentorship from practitioners who have had successful careers in complex districts

 - Practice and receive feedback on leading courageous conversations with school boards and other key stakeholders

 - Develop a network of professional colleagues with a common goal of improving education through an equity framework